- Oops!Something went wrong.Please try again later.

-A month has gone by since the last earnings report for Casey's General Stores (CASY).
-Shares have lost about 2.4% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Casey's General Stores (CASY).
+Shares have lost about 2.1% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Casey's due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 Performance by Categories